 The next will be Godzilla 2, which will hit theaters on March 22, 2019.
 It was originally supposed to hit theaters in June 2018, but was delayed in May.

 Borenstein is working on the script.
 In October 2016, Variety confirmed that the team behind the horror movie Krampus – Michael Dougherty and Zach Shields – will write a new draft.
-Director Gareth Edwards is expected to return to the director’s chair.
+Director Gareth Edwards will not be returning to the director’s chair.

 Godzilla vs. Kong will hit theaters on May 29, 2020.